 VISIT FROM THE DIETITION

-Did you know that Campus Recreation and Wellness has a registered dietitian and nutritionists on staff?
+Did you know that Health Promotion and Wellness Services has a registered dietitian and nutritionists on staff?
 The dietitian assists with grocery shopping and meal planning, weight management, food allergies and intolerances, eating disorder recovery, and much more.
+Request the staff to speak to your residents at a program!

 ICE CREAM BALL